-It can be seen from table 3 that charter service is more important than freight for Quebecair and Nordair, while for Air Canada is the opposite, something pointed out by Gillen et al11.
-Regarding regular passenger transport, Air Canada presents an average flow that is one and a half and two and a half times that of Nordair and Quebecair respectively.
+It can be seen from Table 3 that charter service is more important than freight for Quebecair and Nordair, while for Air Canada the opposite applies, something pointed out by Gillen et al.11 Regarding regular passenger transport, Air Canada presents an average flow that is one-and-a-half and two-and-a-half times that of Nordair and Quebecair respectively.
 In general, Air Canada presents larger OD flows and network size than Nordair and Quebecair (almost three times more points served than the others).